aaronlauterer/ads-fetch/README.md

 It allows to specify the search term and the fields that should be fetched.

-Since it is using https://github.com/andycasey/ads/ I am shamelessly stealing some of his readme that also applies here:
+Since it is using https://github.com/andycasey/ads/ I am stealing some of its readme that also applies here:

 > **Getting Started**
 >